-1. Developing the Council's capacity

-- Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness - Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how resources are allocated so that defined outcomes are achieved effectively and efficiently - Recognising the benefits of partnerships and collaborative working where added value can be achieved - Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources

-2. Developing the capability of the Council's leadership and other individuals

-- Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained - Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body - Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority - Developing the capabilities of members and senior management to achieve effective leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: ensuring members and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged; ensuring members and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis; ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from governance weaknesses both internal and external.
+Supporting Principle Evidence 1.
+Developing the Council's capacity - Constitution - Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness - Committee Terms of - Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how resources are allocated so that defined outcomes are achieved effectively and efficiently Reference - Officer Scheme of - Recognising the benefits of partnerships and collaborative working where added value can be achieved Delegation - Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources - Protocol for Relations 2.
+Developing the capability of the Council's leadership and other individuals between Members & Officers - Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained - Apprenticeship Scheme - Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body Internship Scheme Chelmsford Values and - Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a Behaviours - OurConversations balance for each other's authority - Chief Executive Roadsho - Developing the capabilities of members and senior management to achieve effective leadership and to enable the organisation to respond - Departmental Meetings successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: ensuring members and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged; ensuring members and officers have the appropriate skills, knowledge, resources - Staff Forum and Survey